 Acupressure vs. Acupuncture

 It has long been assumed that acupuncture is stronger or better than acupressure; however, this presumption is arguably not based on any definitive evidence and is hotly debated.
 For acupuncturists, using needles makes a great deal of logistical sense; they are able to insert the needles and go tend to the next patient while the needles work their magic for 30 minutes or so in a resting patient.
-If an acupuncturist had to apply acupressure to each of the pressure points to each of the 10-20 points that they have otherwise needled, they would only be able to treat one patient every hour or two.
+If an acupuncturist had to apply acupressure to each of the 10-20 points that they have otherwise needled, they would only be able to treat one patient every hour or two.
 This would not be a viable business-practice model.
 Beyond this, there are pros and cons to using either method.

 Acupressure Compared to Acupuncture